Skip to main content

 Building a sustainable Meta advertising operation in 2026 requires a proactive compliance strategy.
 Here is the framework used by top-performing advertisers:

 1. Pre-Submission Audit: Run every ad creative through a compliance check before submitting to Meta.
 Verify text compliance, visual policy alignment, AI disclosure status, HEC category requirements, and landing page consistency.
-This single step eliminates 70% of potential rejections.
+This single step prevents the large majority of avoidable rejections.

 3. Creator Compliance Workflow: Implement a mandatory script review process for all UGC and Partnership Ads content.
 No creator content should be boosted without compliance sign-off.
 Re-verify whitelisting consent quarterly.